grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Troubleshooting.md

 To fix this problem, you can either:

-1. Remove the CRDs and let this chart deploy them
+1. Remove the CRDs and let this chart deploy them.
 2. Disable the deployment of the CRDs in this chart by adding this to the values file:

     ```yaml